kenny-kelley/fedora-config/README.md

 sudo dnf install steam
 ```

-Alternatively, you could probably find it in *GNOME Software*
+Alternatively, you could probably find it in *GNOME Software*.

 It's possible that `dnf` won't find this package.
 If that's the case, you may need to somehow tell `dnf` to look for 32-bit packages (the *i686* architecture).